Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Also, beware of snacks and human food.
-Additions to the diet, either the ingredient or amount of food, can cause issues.
-If you need some snacks for training your puppy, ask your veterinarian what is appropriate and if meals size should be reduced.
+Additions to the diet, either the ingredient or the amount of food, can cause issues.
+If you need some snacks for training your puppy, ask your veterinarian what is appropriate and if the meal size should be reduced.

 The concern with reducing food size or amounts is the reduction of vital nutrients needed for your growing puppy, so talk to your vet.